TinHatCat (THC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 TinHatCat Historical Price

-According to the latest data gathered on TinHatCat live price page, the current price of TinHatCat is 0.093919USD.
-The circulating supply of TinHatCat(THC) is 23.33M THC , giving it a market capitalization of $2.19M.
+According to the latest data gathered on TinHatCat live price page, the current price of TinHatCat is 0.084811USD.
+The circulating supply of TinHatCat(THC) is 23.33M THC , giving it a market capitalization of $1.98M.

 The TinHatCat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of THC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.